mendelcollege-robotics/robotica/README.md

 # About
 A soccer robot made by student at Mendelcollege for participation at [Robocup](https://www.robocup.org/leagues/18)

-The radius of the robot is 10cm
+The radius of the robot is 10 cm

 GFT 70mm Omni Wheel - 4mm Bore